Assessing high-order effects in feature importance via predictability decomposition

 Given the structure of this example, we use kernel regression with an inhomogeneous polynomial kernel of degree 2 as the predictive model.
 This corresponds to linear regression augmented with features consisting of all monomials of the input variables with degrees less than or equal to two \cite{shawe}.

-In Figure 1 we show the predictability decomposition for the seven driving variables, as well as the LOCO and the pairwise predictive power for them.
-We observe that the proposed approach succeeds to highlight the importance and the nature of the contribution of drivers for predicting the target.
-Indeed $X_1$ and $X_2$ are recognized to be synergistic whilst $X_3$ and $X_4$ are recognized to be redundant (all these four features also provide unique contributions); $X_5$ only provides unique information about the target, while $X_6$ and $X_7$ are correctly identified as providing purely synergistic information.
-As illustrated in the right panel, LOCO underestimates the importance of the redundant variables $X_3$ and $X_4$, whilst the pairwise index fails to evidence the synergistic contributions of $X_1$, $X_2$, $X_6$ and $X_7$.
-It is worth stressing the difference between the two pairs of synergistic variables $\{X_1,X_2\}$ and $\{X_6,X_7\}$.
-The target Y is linearly dependent on $X_1$ and $X_2$, making their synergy a result of dependency.
-If $X_1$ and $X_2$ were independent, their synergy, for the proposed method, would be zero); on the other hand $X_6$ and $X_7$ are independent and synergistic due to the interaction (nonlinear) term $d_1 d_2$ which structurally contribute to $Y$.
+In Figure \ref{fig:decomp_toy}, we present the results of Hi-Fi for the seven driving variables, along with the LOCO and the pairwise predictive power for each variable.
+The proposed approach effectively highlights both the importance and the nature of each driver's contribution to predicting the target.
+Specifically, $X_1$ and $X_2$ are identified as synergistic, while $X_3$ and $X_4$ are recognized as redundant.
+Notably, all four variables also provide unique contributions.
+Meanwhile, $X_5$ contributes only unique information to the target, and $X_6$ and $X_7$ are correctly classified as providing purely synergistic information.
+As illustrated in the right panel, LOCO underestimates the importance of the redundant variables $X_3$ and $X_4$, whereas the pairwise index fails to capture the synergistic contributions of $X_1$, $X_2$, $X_6$, and $X_7$.

+It is worth emphasizing the difference between the two pairs of synergistic variables, ${X_1, X_2}$ and ${X_6, X_7}$.
+The target $Y$ is linearly dependent on $X_1$ and $X_2$, making their synergy a result of dependency.
+If $X_1$ and $X_2$ were independent, their synergy, as determined by the proposed method, would be zero.
+In contrast, $X_6$ and $X_7$ are independent, and their synergy arises from the nonlinear interaction term $d_1 d_2$, which structurally contributes to $Y$.

 The proposed framework was evaluated on two different publicly available data-sets.
 In both cases, all predictor variables were z-scored prior to proceeding with the decomposition.
 As a first example, we used the Wine Quality data set (n = 6497) obtained from the UCL Machine Learning Repository \cite{wine_dataset}.
 The goal is to predict wine quality scores and we employed a simple linear regression model as a function to predict the response variable and estimate the error variance.

 The most important feature is the density, which shows the largest unique contribution to the LOCO and is also the most as synergistic variable together with residual sugar.
 Density, chlorides and volatile acidity are the most redundant variables.
 On the other hand, the LOCO index fails to highlight redundant effects, indeed the importance of density, chlorides and volatile acidity are underestimated; moreover the pairwise index does not put in evidence the synergistic role of residual sugar.